 A. Yes, if there are supplied guide combs and you know what you’re doing.

 Q. Can I use these quiet clippers for my cat and dog?

 A. Yes.
 Some pets are very frightened of clipper noise, so these low noise clippers are a good alternative.
 Just be careful to keep clearing the cutting blade of hair.
 Also, don’t use the same clipper on a child’s hair.

 Final Thoughts / Summary

-There are lots of quiet hair clippers for kids and toddlers, or for children that can’t tolerate noise or vibrations around their head.
+There are lots of quiet hair clippers for babies, toddlers, and kids or for children or adults that can’t tolerate noise or vibrations around their head.

 There isn’t too much difference between the top picks, as they all have a similar spec.

 If the quietest of clippers is still an issue, the Calming Clipper is an excellent alternative.